-Donald Sterling, the embattled Los Angeles Clippers owner who was notoriously caught on Don-Sterling-678x508audio tape making racially discriminatory statements, recently made news for hiring several private investigation firms to “dig up dirt” on fellow NBA owners.
+Donald Sterling, the embattled Los Angeles Clippers owner who was notoriously caught on audio tape making racially discriminatory statements, recently made news for hiring several private investigation firms to “dig up dirt” on fellow NBA owners.
 Specifically, it appears that Sterling is using the PIs in an attempt to identify any previous discriminatory behavior and conduct by the NBA and the other 29 NBA franchise owners to use as ammunition in an impending lawsuit against the league.

 According to CNN, Sterling, who has been forced by the NBA to sell the Los Angeles Clippers, is giving each investigative firm a budget of $50,000 dollars and 30 days to identify instances where fellow owners made “questionable remarks” including any statement that would be considered sexist or racist.
 While Sterling’s behavior has certainly been deplorable and the case is an extravagant example (investigative services can be obtained for far less than 50k) it does offer some insight into the role of the private investigator in the modern world.